 The prisoner becomes the hunter

-A big part of family life is of course being together and doing things together.
+A big part of family life is, of course, being together and doing things together.
 Every day things like shopping for groceries.
 But as the wheelchair became a fact, Kent could no longer come along when the family went shopping.
 There simply wasn’t any room for the wheelchair.
-Today things are very different for the Jensen’s. - I’m probably not much use when we’re shopping, but at least I’m there, Kent states.
+Today things are very different for the Jensens.